ligang19999/115/courses/财务报表分析/exercises.md

 3. **A Wall Street analyst predicted in 2010 that, after the considerable deleveraging during the financial crisis, firms would begin once again to lever up with more borrowing.
 "They must defend their return on equity," he claimed.
 As a result, "investors should look for a rise in dividends and share buy-backs and an expansion of PIE multiples, leading to equity market outperformance."
 Is he correct?**

-He is correct is saying that increased leverage will typically result in higher ROCE.
+He is correct in saying that increased leverage will typically result in higher ROCE.
 But an increase in leverage does not increase equity value.
 And an increase in leverage will reduce P/E ratios (see the leverage example in Box 14.5 and formula 14.12.).
 It may be that there will be more share buy-backs and dividends of firms use the borrowed funds for such purpose, but that will not add to shareholder value.

 ## Chapter 15